calyston/aloha/README.md

 ## Installation Instructions

-To run Aloha, download this project and then run on a local server of your choice (Mozilla Firefox is recommended for best results).
+To run Aloha, download this project and then run on a local server of your choice.

 #### Written by Christine Lyston
 #### Date: January 24th 2020